The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The advantages of weather should be obvious, but here are just a few examples:

-Provides Rainfall: This is not only important to keep human and animal life hydrated by keeping bodies of water full, but also moisturize the soil, which keeps vegetation (including crops in the agricultural sector) growing.
+Provides Rainfall: This is not only important to keep human and animal life hydrated by keeping bodies of water full, but also to moisturize the soil, which keeps vegetation (including crops in the agricultural sector) growing.

-Creation Of Winds: This an often-overlooked advantage of the weather.
-First of all, winds are responsible for moving weather systems above the planet's surface.
-A second very important function of wind in our modern world is its "cleansing" effect.
+Creation Of Winds: This is an often-overlooked advantage of the weather.
+First of all, winds are responsible for moving weather systems above the planet’s surface.
+A second very important function of wind in our modern world is its “cleansing” effect.
 Strong winds are responsible for clearing away impurities that might have formed in the air above certain locations.
 This includes the volcanic cloud particles above a volcano, the dense fog at coastal regions, smoke, and smog that accumulates over urban areas.

 As important and critical as the troposphere is, it cannot function on its own.
 It needs the other layers in the atmosphere to function properly.
 It is time to move on to the second layer of the atmosphere.